 Bathrooms are on the smallish side and have been renovated to only include showers (no tubs), but they are sleek and comfortable as long as you aren't intending to share it with anyone else for an extended period of time.
 The frosted glass and stone accents certainly make them prettier than your average commode.

-Rooms in the Fantasy Tower didn't get the "eye"ful of a remodel but are still nice in a traditional way.
-Earth tones dominate the color schemes and they have all of the amenities that the Ivory Tower rooms do.
-You just probably won't be taking any Tweetable pictures of them unless you happen to be staying in one of the Fantasy Suites, epic bits of Vegas silliness that feature everything from the space where they filmed "The Real World" (stripper pole included) to an indoor basketball court.
+Rooms in the Fantasy Tower are getting a remodel so we'll come back to those later unless you happen to be staying in one of the Fantasy Suites, epic bits of Vegas silliness that feature everything from the space where they filmed "The Real World" (stripper pole included) to an indoor basketball court.

 If you're looking for the real peace and quiet(er) spot, The Palms Place tower, located on the far west end of the hotel's property, is a residential/rental complex with condos that are both owner-occupied and in rentable.
 They range from one bedroom suites with full kitchens, Jacuzzi tubs, and fireplaces all the way up to multi-story palaces that are bigger than your average suburban home.
 Leonardo DiCaprio is reportedly one of the people who owns a unit here but I doubt he puts his in the rental pool for you to crash in for a few nights.
 Don't steal anything if you do.

 The casino dominates most of the main floor and it offers everything you need in a casino including all the latest slots, a lot of video poker machines, a sports book, keno and poker rooms, a high-limit salon, and all the table games you may want.
-The 2013 update includes new carpeting and wall treatments that blend into the background allowing the banks of new slot machines, updated tables, and big new center bar to dominate the space.
-Frequent specials such as free donuts on National Donut Day make this a fun place to gamble but I found it's reputation for having good payouts to be overblown.
+As mentioned above, it's all in flux right now but I have found it's reputation for having good payouts to be overblown.
 Perhaps luck just wasn't on my side.